NVIDIA/NeMo-Framework-Launcher/README.md

 ### 7.1.
 Setup

-Prior to deploying a model or pipeline, the model or pipeline must be exported following the steps in section 5.8.
+Prior to deploying a model or pipeline, the model or pipeline must be exported following the steps in [Section 6.8](#68-model-export)
 No other additional setup is required as the NeMo container comes with the relevant NVIDIA Triton Inference Server libraries preinstalled and ready to go.